learn-co-students/module-2-code-challenge-round-1-seattle-ds-062419-dsc-module-2-round-1-code-challenge-1563901301/README.md

 ### Accessing Data

-1. For any **one** Pokemon, retrive the following information in a dictionary format with the following keys:
+1. For any **one** Pokemon, retrieve the following information in a dictionary format with the following keys:
     - ID
     - Name
     - Base experience